NSCC-ITC-Winter2025-WEBD3030-700-MCa/TodayInHistory/README.md

 Link for Windows Download: https://rubyinstaller.org/downloads/

+## Ruby Installation Instructions

+1. **Use all of the default settings for installation.**
+2. In the Command Prompt for Ruby Installer, when it prompts you with options and says:
+   _"If unsure, press Enter,"_
+   simply press **Enter** to continue.

 ### Verify Installation
 Run the following commands to check if Ruby and Gem are installed correctly: